DEVADARSHAN2/Gaussian/README.md

 ## Program:
 ```
 Program to find the solution of a matrix using Gaussian Elimination.
-Developed by: G Dario
+Developed by: DEVADARSHAN A S
-RegisterNumber: 22008843
+RegisterNumber: 212222110007

 import numpy as np
 import sys